henryzihaohuang/henryzihaohuang/README.md

 ### 🌱 Recent projects
-* [Protect Our Elders](https://protect-our-elders.herokuapp.com/) - A project on safeguarding elders in the Asian-Am community by providing volunteer chaperones on their commutes.
+* [Protect Our Elders](https://protect-our-elders.herokuapp.com/) - A project on safeguarding elders in the Asian-Am community by providing volunteer chaperones.
 * [Backpackr](https://backpackr-aa.herokuapp.com/) - A MERN stack application for planning group travel.